-GPs are often the first point of contact for people seeking mental health support, often presenting with a range of interrelated factors that can make it challenging to determine the most appropriate level of care.
+People often look to their GP as the first point of contact when seeking mental health support and present with a range of interrelated factors that can make it challenging to determine the most appropriate level of care.

 What is IAR?